 So, what can we can do on the Self-Service side to make sure we’re being successful?

-Even though Self-Service is about eventually enabling users to create content, they still need a good foundation to build on.
-That is provided by formalized training where you can communicate some of those best practices, offer guidance around the processes to be used, and provide support when users encounter specific issues.
-For example, users need to understand how to not bring down a source system by importing complete sets of data frequently.
+Even though Self-Service is about eventually enabling users to create content and their own dashboards, they still need a good foundation to build on.
+That is provided by formalized data literacy training where you can communicate some of those best practices, educate them on how to analyze the success of initiatives (by reviewing metrics, KPIs, etc.), offer guidance around the processes and workflows to be used, and provide support when users encounter specific issues and complex data.
+For example, users need to understand how to not bring down a source system by importing complete data sets frequently.
 Understanding the impacts of some of those actions is key.

-Even after your Self-Service team is well-trained and following your best practices, there’s still going to be times where issues arise.
+Even after your Self-Service data teams are well-trained and following your best practices (like data governance), there will still be times where issues arise.
 There needs to be a safety net where IT can support that team, identify things like a query or an extract that’s bringing down the system, and be able to work with users to address those issues.

 Community of Excellence